eleg5491/eleg5491.github.io/ml_basics.md

 <a name='overfit'></a>

 ### Overfit and underfit
 The overfitting and underfitting problem is a common issue when training deep models.
-A brief and illustrative example is [here](http://scikit-learn.org/stable/auto_examples/model_selection/plot_underfitting_overfitting.html).
+A brief and illustrative example is [here](http://scikit-learn.org/stable/auto_examples/model_selection/plot_underfitting_overfitting.html). **Underfiiting** means the model cannot find a solution that fits the training samples well and thus is incapable of capturing the true pattern of data. **Overfitting** refers to the case where the learner fits the training data too well, aka, has larger model capacity; it also captures the data noise and loses the ability to generalize well on test data.

 <div class="fig figcenter fighighlight">
   <img src="/assets/ml/overfit_example.png" height="250">
   <div class="figcaption">
     A 1-D polinomial regression problem.
+Underfit (left), proper fit (middle) and overfit (right).
 We calculate the mean squared error (MSE) on the validation set.
 The higher of MSE, the less likely the model generalizes correctly from the training data.
   </div>
 </div>

+Below we sum up some reasons and their (possible) solutions to tackle overfit and underfit.

+Reasons for underfit:

+- Model capacity is not large enough: increase layers, add more neurons, from AlexNet to ResNet, etc.
+- Hard to find global optimum or easy to get stuck at local minimum:

 <a name='summary'></a>